grafana/mimir/pkg/scheduler/DESIGN.md

 #### Caveats: Corner Cases and Things to Know

-##### Distribution of Querier-Worker Connections Across Query Component Nodes
+###### Queue Starvation Due to Low `-querier.max-concurrent` Values

-**If there are fewer than 4 querier-worker connections per querier to the request queue, a query-component node can be starved of connections.**
+If there are fewer than 4 querier-worker connections per querier to the request queue, a query-component node can be starved of connections.
 To prevent this, the querier has been updated to create at least 4 connections to each scheduler, ignoring any `-querier.max-concurrent` value below 4.

+##### Uneven Distribution Querier-Worker Connections Across Query Component Nodes

-**When the total number of querier-worker connections is not evenly divisible by the number of query component nodes, the modulo distribution will be uneven, with some nodes being assigned one extra connection**.
+When the total number of querier-worker connections is not evenly divisible by the number of query component nodes, the modulo distribution will be uneven, with some nodes being assigned one extra connection.
 This is not considered to be an issue.
 Queue nodes are deleted as queues are cleared, then recreated in whichever order new queries arrive.
 Changes in node count and order over time in turn shuffle which node(s) receive the extra connections.